gonespy/bstormps3/README.md

 The game attempts to decrypt the signature field with the matching public key (which is known).
 I don't know what the private key is, so it is impossible to generate a signature field that the game expects.

-Games that use Unreal Engine seem to have a bug/feature where game doesn't really care if the certificate signature is wrong.
+Games that use Unreal Engine seem to have a bug/feature where the game doesn't really care if the certificate signature is wrong.
 This is why Gonespy works with games like Bulletstorm and Unreal Tournament III.

 ## Can't you just "crack" the private key?

+There are two well-known approaches to cracking RSA keys - brute force, and integer factorisation.

+### Brute force

+This is the "dumb" approach.
 The key pair is 1024 bit RSA which would take a very long time to brute force crack.
-You would need the computing resources of a first-world government to do it in a reasonable amount of time.
+You would need the computing resources of a first-world government(s) to do it in a reasonable amount of time, and even then it would take years.
+See [here](https://blog.codinghorror.com/brute-force-key-attacks-are-for-dummies/) if you want to know more.

+### Integer factorisation

+This seems to be the most popular approach academics use to crack RSA keys.
+There has been some activity in late 2019/eary 2020 cracking keys up to 829-bit using open source software [CADO-NFS](http://cado-nfs.gforge.inria.fr/) which is promising to see.
+This software is under active development, and getting more efficient in its approach.
+The software can be run in cloud computing environments allowing you to leverage the power of many PCs to contribute to the cracking of a key.
+Research teams typically use supercomputing resources like [Grid5000](https://www.grid5000.fr/) to accomplish this.

+If a research team is able to crack the [RSA challenge 1024-bit key](https://en.wikipedia.org/wiki/RSA_Factoring_Challenge) (which will probably happen in the next 10 years) that *might* mean the Gamespy key could feasibly be cracked also, but it would require a community effort with hundreds/thousands of people donating their computing resources (think [Folding@Home](https://en.wikipedia.org/wiki/Folding@home).
+However, it is a race against time - will the PS3 still be PSN-enabled by the time the key can be cracked?

 ## Could anyone know what the private key is?